swhh/lip_reading_project/README.md

 ### How it works
 1. Split the input video into ~15s segments.
-2. For each segment (concurrently using asyncio):
+2. For each segment (utilising concurrency with asyncio and parallelism with concurrent.futures where multiple GPUs available):
    - Preprocess to low‑res, low‑fps (optionally grayscale).
    - Generate a raw lip‑reading transcript locally with Auto‑AVSR.
    - Generate a concise visual summary using Gemini.
 3. Stitch segments with overlap handling and context windowing to form a finished, corrected transcript.
-4. Upload the full preprocessed video to Gemini Files API and feed the video and the final transcript to Gemini to finally add diarisation.
+4. Upload the full preprocessed video to Gemini Files API and feed the video and the final transcript to Gemini to finally diarise script.

 ### Prerequisites
 - **Python**: 3.9–3.12